How to Read Crypto Charts – Beginner’s Guide

 By default, the bullish candlesticks are represented by green candles, which indicates that the price has increased during the selected time frame.
 For example, if the closing price of a 5 minute candle is higher than the opening price, that’s a bullish candlestick.

 For bullish candlesticks, the bottom of the thick section represents the opening price while the top of the body represents the closing price.
 The candlesticks wicks represent the highest and lowest prices during the selected time period.

-The candlesticks will come in different forms and shapes.
-These candlestick price formation is a great way to predict future market trends.
+The candlesticks will come in different shapes and forms.
+These candlestick price formations are a great way to predict future market trends.
 There are many candlestick combinations that can predict what will happen next and we call them chart patterns.

 In order to discern the information you get from the crypto candlestick charts you need the right tools:

 Now we’re going to share the best four cryptocurrency analysis tools to start trading Bitcoin and other coins.
 This section is not just for the crypto beginners, but it’s also dedicated to more experienced traders.

 There are many technical tools out there, and you probably are going to want to use a variety of them in combination.
 We believe these trading tools will help you avoid the sh*t coins and losing some of your money or simply make better trades overall.
 Learn about the Best Cryptos to Invest In Here.